gusttavonl/logic-and-algorithms/sql/README.md

 #### Query all attributes of every Japanese city in the CITY table.
 The COUNTRYCODE for Japan is JPN. https://www.hackerrank.com/challenges/japanese-cities-attributes

 #### Solved in ./japaneseCitiesAttributes.sql

+#### Query the names of all the Japanese cities in the CITY table.
+The COUNTRYCODE for Japan is JPN. https://www.hackerrank.com/challenges/japanese-cities-name/

+#### Solved in ./japaneseCitiesNames.sql